muon-data/muon/README.md

 A **key** is a sequence of one or more characters.
 It must be `"`**quoted**`"` if it contains a colon or begins with a space, quote mark or number sign.
-When *quoted*, all contained quote marks must be escaped by doubling:
+When *quoted*, all contained quote marks are escaped by doubling:
 ```muon
 # "skeleton" key must be quoted
 """skeleton"" key": value